GATE 2021

 What is GATE Normalisation?

-The process of normalisation in GATE is based on the assumption that the ability of candidates is equally distributed across all sections in a multi-session exam.
-It is the responsibility of the exam conducting body (IIT Bombay for GATE 2021) to ensure that the number of candidates in each session is of the same magnitude.
-The process of normalisations will be different for single and multi-session exams.
-The raw marks of a single session will be used to compute a candidate's GATE score whereas, the marks in the multi-session exam will be normalised and then used to compute the final GATE score.
+The process of normalization in GATE is based on the assumption that the ability of candidates is equally distributed across all sections in a multi-session exam.
+It is the responsibility of the exam conducting body (IIT Kanpur for GATE 2023) to ensure that the number of candidates in each session is of the same magnitude.
+The process of normalizations will be different for single and multi-session exams.
+The raw marks of a single session will be used to compute a candidate's GATE score whereas, the marks in the multi-session exam will be normalized and then used to compute the final GATE score.

 Step 2: Login using registered credentials

-Step 3: Check and download GATE answer key
+Step 3: Check and download the GATE answer key

 Step 4: Also take a print out for future reference